per2jensen/dar-backup/README.md

 # dar static tip
   The script now backs up the /usr/bin/dar_static executable with your archives, if the static version is found.
-  If you at some point in the future needs to extract files from the archive, you know you have correct binary at hand.
+  If you at some point in the future need to extract files from the archive, you know you have correct binary at hand.

 # Issues
-  There is currently no restore test, is looking into it.
-  The thing is, that blindly doing some restores into /tmp may fill up the / partition for some.

 # Version

   Consider this working, but not battletested.
 It is perhaps something like version 0.9'ish.